An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Experimental Results

 \subsection{Cross-Scale Generalization}

-To evaluate the cross-scale generalization performance of our method, we further apply our DRLHQ to solve larger-scale instances of CLRP and OCLRP.
-Specifically, we randomly generate 100 instances for each problem scale.
-We consider four problem scales, ranging from 125 to 200 customer nodes, and directly apply a pre-trained model under 100 customer nodes to solve them.
-Due to the low efficiency of Gurobi when solving large-scale instances, we only compare our DRLHQ with ILS, SAH, POMO, and MTA.
+To evaluate the cross-scale generalization of our method, we further test DRLHQ on larger-scale instances.
+We consider four problem scales with the number of customers ranging from 200 to 500.
+For each scale, we randomly generate 100 instances.
+For the heuristic baselines (ILS and SAH), we use the same configurations as in the previous experiments to ensure a fair comparison.
+For DRL-based methods, including our DRLHQ and the adapted baselines POMO$^*$ and MTA$^*$, we directly apply the model pre-trained on CLRP100 to solve these larger-scale instances without any additional fine-tuning.
+Given the prohibitively high runtime of Gurobi on large-scale instances, we exclude it from this evaluation and only compare DRLHQ with ILS, SAH, POMO$^*$, and MTA$^*$.

-As depicted in Fig. \ref{generalization}, DRL-based methods generally outperform heuristic methods, and SAH provides better solution quality than ILS.
-POMO and MTA exhibit similar performance among the DRL-based methods, where POMO slightly outperforms MTA.
-Although the performance of POMO and MTA is satisfactory, our DRLHQ achieves better solution quality in all cases, which verifies the effectiveness of our method.
+As depicted in Fig. \ref{generalization}, DRL-based methods generally outperform heuristic baselines (except for POMO$^*$), and SAH consistently provides better solution quality than ILS.
+Among the DRL-based baselines, DRLHQ and MTA$^*$ achieve the best overall performance across all problem scales.
+However, the advantage of DRLHQ becomes more pronounced as the problem scale increases, leading to consistently superior solution quality on larger-scale instances.

+Notably, despite being adapted with our dynamic masking mechanism, POMO$^*$ still shows a pronounced degradation as the scale increases.
+In contrast, DRLHQ remains much more stable across scales.
+This advantage can be attributed to our state-conditioned heterogeneous querying attention mechanism, which explicitly models and coordinates the coupled location and routing decisions.
+Since POMO$^*$/MTA$^*$ and DRLHQ share similar encoder-decoder backbones but differ in whether heterogeneous decision modeling is incorporated, these results further suggest that our proposed mechanism effectively improves cross-scale generalization on large-scale CLRP instances.